 Hussein does realize it though, leading to a conflict of pointed fingers between he and Mel over who is responsible for the oddities around the apartment.
 His relationship is reaching its breaking point, and so is his mind, as Hussein struggles to solve the mystery of his flat’s ongoing descent into disarray.

 A confrontation with the uninvited houseguest has to be on the horizon at some point.
 But frustrations boiling on both sides might elevate that inevitability to life or death stakes.

-Dominic Bridges’ “Two Pigeons” is similar in concept to Adam Mason’s “Hangman” (review here).
-While the latter played the premise of a surreptitious stalker subverting a home as macabre “found footage” horror, “Two Pigeons” instead plays it as a blackly comic parable with strokes of class system commentary.
+Dominic Bridges’ “Freehold” is similar in concept to Adam Mason’s “Hangman” (review here).
+While the latter played the premise of a surreptitious stalker subverting a home as macabre “found footage” horror, “Freehold” instead plays it as a blackly comic parable with strokes of class system commentary.

 Writer Rae Bunton appears to be exorcising demons with a relatable revenge fantasy where a downtrodden working man with nothing left to lose takes the huckster who brought him to the bottom right down there with him.
 It’s the kind of outrageous long con idea for screwing someone over we’ve all wished at least once for the patience to commit to ourselves.
 That’s exactly the well from where the movie draws sly snickers, as an audience identifies surrogates they’d like to see using a toothbrush laced with butt sweat and agrees, “he deserves it.”

 “Freehold” simmers its ramp-up with a prolonged pace that is sleepy, though its low-humming humor grows more infectious in the meanwhile.
 Still, the movie’s issue is that its premise is so simple, 80 minutes is longer than needed for setup and subtext to root, bloom, and run their full courses.
 Yet the runtime continues rolling forward with more of the same, thinning the theme by overreaching to stretch the story.